kjaquier/rails-interval-tree/README.md

 ## Help Us !
 Please feel free to help us, by adding feature to this data-structure.
 The goal is to provide a model easy to understand, and good-tested to allow an easier integration.
-If you feel good to help us a bit, here the roadmap:
+If you feel good to help us a bit, here the roadmap :

 - Validate that there is no overlapping on insertion
-- Add some helper, to count leaves, nodes, etc.
+- Add some helpers
+    - Count leaves
+    - Count sisters
 - On building child, choose if we want to do it right-side or left-side
+    - Create sorted tree, to insert right/left relatively to a key.
+- Cut/paste a subtree to another place in the tree in some 3 udpates

 ## FAQ
 ### Why not a gem ?